What does a PBX Operator do?

 How to become a PBX Operator?

-- Gain relevant experience in customer service or similar roles.
+- Gain relevant experience through internships or part-time jobs.

 How long does it take to become a PBX Operator?